otenkigirlexe/Yuigaoka_6th_hiyoko_schedule/20_Miyagi/README.md

 - Concert ends at 1900 >
 - Cab ride (reservation required) 1940 >
 - Arrive by cab 1955 >
-- JR Tohoku Main Line Iwakiri Station (depending on time, use cab to Sendai Station) Departure 2110 >
+- JR Tohoku Main Line Iwakiri Station (depending on time, use cab to Sendai Station) 2110 >
-- JR Tohoku Main Line Sendai Station 2120 Arrival >
+- JR Tohoku Main Line Sendai Station 2120 >
-- Depart from JR Tohoku Shinkansen Sendai Station (Hayabusa 48) 2131 >
+- Tohoku Shinkansen Sendai Station Hayabusa 48 2131 >
-- Arrive at Tokyo Station on Tohoku Shinkansen Line Hayabusa No.48 2304 >
+- Tohoku Shinkansen Sendai Station Hayabusa 48 2304 >
-- Departure from Tokyo Station 2312 on JR Tokaido Line >
+- Ueno-Tokyo Line Tokyo Station 2312 >
-- Arrive JR Tokaido Line Shinagawa Station 2321 >
+- Ueno-Tokyo Line Shinagawa Station 2321 >
-- Departure from Keikyu Shinagawa Station 2333 >
+- Keikyu Shinagawa Station 2333 >
-- Arrive at Keikyu Yokohama Station 2354
+- Keikyu Yokohama Station 2354

 # 80_summary🎧

-- **total_amount** : 94,429
+- **total_amount** : 86,311
 - **remarks** : I would like to stop by Beef Tongue Tasuke during the two days.
 Also, a cab is considered necessary.
 We are planning to use a discount by using Tokuda Value 14 on the outward journey.
 <br>Serial codes were transferred.
+<br>Fares do not include cab fare.